marcoverpas/Leeds_lectures_2026/README.md

 >
 > <br>
 >
 > The two panels make the distinction concrete.
-On the **left**, a cloud of particles
+On the **left**, a cloud of particles where
 > each obeys the very same set of differential equations (the Lorenz system): the motion
 > is intricate, even chaotic, yet every dot is slaved to a global law and none of them
-> ever look at one another - this is complexity, but *not* emergence, the shape was
+> ever look at one another.
+This is complexity, but *not* emergence.
+The shape was
 > written into the equations from the start.
 On the **right**, the birds are told nothing
-> about any global shape; they follow only local rules, and the flock self-organises.
+> about any global shape.
+They follow only local rules, and the flock self-organises.
 The
-> test is simple: switch the interaction *off* - let each bird ignore its neighbours -
+> test is simple: switch the interaction *off* (let each bird ignore its neighbours)
 > and the flock dissolves into a cloud of independent wanderers.
 The pattern lived in the
 > *interaction*, not in the birds.
 >